 District 9 has had a cyclic fire history with years of few, small fires and years of major fires.
-Over the past seven years there have been few fires with only 24 being recorded.
-There was only 1.7 ha of productive forest burnt which indicates a very aggressive and effective fire protection effort.
+Over the past five years there have been few fires with only 14 being recorded.
+There was less than 5 ha of productive forest burnt which indicates a very aggressive and effective fire protection effort.

-2.1.5.2 Insect
+2.1.5.2.
+Insect